sippohippo/social-media-feed-experiment/README.md

 pip install -r ./requirements.txt
 ```

 4. Setup the database and populate it with test data.
-Note, you need to change the address in lines 5-10 in the test data!
+Note, you need to change the image file addresses to your local ones in lines 5-10 in the test data!

 ```bash
 psql < schema.sql